hassio-addons/addon-nginx-proxy-manager/proxy-manager/DOCS.md

   by taking a snapshot of just the Nginx Proxy Manager add-on, will not contain the data from this add-on.
 Please make sure you backup both the Nginx Proxy Manager and the MariaDB add-ons.

+**Note**: Since Home Assistant 2021.7 connections from proxies are refused with HTTP code 400.
+In case you want to proxy to `http://homeassistant:8123` a rule must be added to configuration [as described here][reverseproxies].

 ## Changelog & Releases